jamesmehorter/device-theme-switcher/readme.md

 [Installation](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#installation) | [Features](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#features) | [Screenshots](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#screenshots) | [FAQ](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#faq) | [Changelog](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#changelog) | [Credits](https://github.com/jamesmehorter/device-theme-switcher/tree/2.0#credits)

 Device Theme Switcher is a WordPress plugin which delivers one of your WordPress themes to handheld visitors and another theme to tablet visitors.
-Computer visitors are given the active theme 'Appearance > Themes'.
+Computer visitors are given the active theme in 'Appearance > Themes'.

 ## Installation

-Install the plugin from the [WordPress Plugin Repository](http://wordpress.org/extend/plugins/device-theme-switcher/) Then set your handheld and tablet themes under Appearance > Device Themes.
+Install and activate in your WordPress 'Plugins > Add New' section by searching for 'Device Theme Switcher', or download the plugin zip from the [WordPress Plugin Repository](http://wordpress.org/extend/plugins/device-theme-switcher/) and upload it manually in the 'WordPress Plugins > Add New > Upload' section.
+After activation you'll have a new menu: 'Appearance > Device Themes'-where you set which theme is given to which type of device.

 ## Features